KEP-4049: Storage Capacity Scoring of Nodes for Dynamic Provisioning

 Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Yes, it may affect the time taken by scheduling.
+Yes, it may affect the time taken by scheduling, but the impact is negligible.

 Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, …) in any components?